Takefusa Kubo: Mallorca (loan)

-On 22 August 2019, Kubo joined RCD Mallorca on a season-long loan.
-He has become the third Japanese player in Mallorca's history after Yoshito Okubo and Akihiro Ienaga.
-On 1 September, he made his La Liga debut playing 15 minutes in a 2–0 loss to Valencia.
+On 22 August 2019, Kubo joined Mallorca on a season-long loan, becoming the third Japanese player in Mallorca history after Yoshito Ōkubo and Akihiro Ienaga.
+On 1 September, he made his La Liga debut, playing 15 minutes in a 2–0 loss to Valencia.
 He became the youngest Japanese player in the Top 4 European leagues history that has played in a match with a record of 18 years, 2 months, and 28 days.
-He scored his first goal on 10 November 2019 against Villarreal in a 3–1 victory.
+On 10 November, he scored his first goal for the club in a 3–1 victory against Villarreal.
 He later scored his second goal in an entertaining 3–3 draw to Real Betis on 21 February 2020.
-He then scored his third goal two weeks later in a 2–1 victory over SD Eibar.
+Two weeks later, he scored a game-winner in a 2–1 victory over Eibar.

-Villarreal (loan)
+Loans to Villarreal and Getafe (loan)

-On 10 August 2020, he was loaned to Villarreal CF until the end of the 2020–21 season.
+On 10 August 2020, he was loaned to Villarreal until the end of the 2020–21 season.
 After being mainly used as a substitute, his loan was cut short on 8 January 2021.

-Getafe (loan)

-Immediately after leaving Villarreal, Kubo moved to fellow top-tier side Getafe CF on loan for the remainder of the season.
+Immediately after leaving Villarreal, Kubo moved to fellow top-tier side Getafe on loan for the remainder of the season.

 Return to Mallorca (loan)

-On 12 August 2021, Kubo rejoined RCD Mallorca on a season-long loan.
+On 12 August 2021, Kubo rejoined Mallorca on a season-long loan.
+On 4 December, Kubo scored a stoppage-time winner in a 2–1 victory at the Wanda Metropolitano against Atlético Madrid.

 Real Sociedad

 On 19 July 2022, Kubo joined Real Sociedad on a permanent deal, becoming the first Japanese player to sign with the club.
 Kubo marked his debut by scoring the only goal in a 1–0 win away to Cádiz in their opening game of the season in La Liga.
+On 18 September 2023, Kubo's adept performance against his former club Real Madrid earned him recognition despite Real Sociedad's 2–1 defeat.
+On 22 October 2023, Kubo was instrumental in leading Real Sociedad to a 1–0 win over Mallorca, earning the man-of-the-match title for his performance.

 International career

 Kubo has been involved in Japan national teams from U-15 to senior level.
 At the age of fifteen, he was selected to the Japan U-20 national team for the 2017 FIFA U-20 World Cup.

 Shortly before turning eighteen, Kubo was named in the squad for the 2019 Copa América, which marked his first call up to the senior squad.
 He made his debut on 9 June 2019 in a friendly against El Salvador, as a 67th-minute substitute for Takumi Minamino.
 In July 2021, he was included in the 22-player squad of the under-23 team for the 2020 Summer Olympics.

 On 22 July 2021, Kubo scored Japan's first goal against South Africa in the 2020 Olympics.

+On 1 November 2022, Kubo was named in the Japan squad for the 2022 FIFA World Cup, where he started in the group stage victories over Germany and Spain, despite being subbed off early in both matches.